shd101wyy/Yo/DESIGN.md

 The capture `[write]` means the closure only allows the mutable references and immutable references to the variables from the outer scope, but not linear values from outer scope.
 The closure can be called multiple times.

-The capture `[own]` means the closure will move linear values from the outer scope and prevent immutable & mutable references of linear values from the outer scope.
-It behaves like the `safe` region.
-The closure can only be called once.
+The capture `[own]` means the closure will move linear values from the outer scope and prevent immutable & mutable references of linear values from the outer scope. ~~It behaves like the `safe` region.
+The closure can only be called once.~~

-If no capture is specified, we fallback to `[=]`.
+If no capture is specified, we fallback to `[own]`.

 ```typescript
 let add = (x: i32, y: i32)=> i32 { x + y }